Providing lifesaving maternal healthcare in remote Africa

 - Implementing systems to train local maternal health providers in sound clinical skills and competency.

-- Driving the improvement of available medical facilities, and, where required, the provision of additional infrastructure.
+- Driving the improvement of available medical facilities.

 The desired outcomes are: